grid-line

 Surveying Potential Customers

-However, if you don't have an audience in the market you're analyzing, there are plenty of survey tools like SurveyMonkey and Pollfish that can run your survey to a particular audience.
+However, if you don't have an audience in the market you're analyzing, there are plenty of survey tools like SurveyMonkey and Pollfish that allow you to run a survey to a specific audience.

-For example, if you're analyzing the bamboo baby clothing market, you could use one of those survey tools to run a survey to an audience of parents with children under the age of four.
+For example, if you're analyzing the bamboo baby clothing market, you could use one of those survey tools to run a survey to an audience of parents with children under four years old.
 To get even more specific, you could add a screening question like "Have you ever bought bamboo baby clothing?"

-Pricing usually starts at about $1 per response, so it's relatively cost-effective.
+Pricing is usually about $1 per response, making it relatively cost-effective.

 Interviewing Customers